Luke Walton out as Lakers coach after 3 losing seasons

 The Lakers improved their record in each of Walton’s three seasons, but never finished higher than third place in the Pacific Division.
 The current Lakers were the franchise’s most successful team since their playoff drought began in 2013, but it wasn’t enough to save Walton’s job.

+“I think Luke did a hell of a job with what he had, the cards he was dealt,” point guard Rajon Rondo said.
+“The guys fought every night.”

-Los Angeles was in fourth place in the Western Conference after beating Golden State last Christmas, but James strained his groin during the game.
-The Lakers’ season fell apart during the longest injury absence of James’ career, and they ended the season with nearly every important player in their young core sidelined by additional injuries.
+Los Angeles was in fourth place in the Western Conference at 20-14 after beating Golden State last Christmas, but James and Rondo were injured during the game.
+The Lakers’ season fell apart during the longest injury absence of James’ career, and they ended the season with nearly every important player in their young core sidelined by injuries.

-Johnson still had problems with Walton’s coaching style, his rotations and his reluctance to add additional assistants to his bench.
-After a tumultuous week, a potential power struggle instead ended with both men out of their jobs.
+Walton was tasked with one of the most difficult jobs in the NBA this season.
+Johnson and Pelinka gave him an oddly constructed roster of idiosyncratic NBA veterans on one-year deals playing alongside James and several talented youngsters including Brandon Ingram, Lonzo Ball, Kyle Kuzma and Josh Hart.

+Walton’s Lakers also were rattled by Johnson’s midseason pursuit of disgruntled New Orleans forward Anthony Davis in a trade that would have resulted in a complete roster upheaval.
+Several Lakers acknowledged the shadowy pursuit’s impact on their play.

+“It affected us a lot,” guard Kentavious Caldwell-Pope said.
+“Once the trade talk was there, the locker room changed.
+Everybody was pretty much worried about that, especially guys that haven’t been through it.
+They were worried where they were going to end up.”

-James and the Lakers’ players have been uniformly supportive of Walton, who managed to keep together a disparate locker room playing under the Los Angeles microscope.
+James and the Lakers’ players have been uniformly supportive of Walton, who managed to keep his team playing hard and harmoniously under the Los Angeles microscope despite multiple major injuries and distractions.
+Walton just couldn’t coax enough wins out of the Lakers, who ruined their second-half playoff hopes with confounding losses to bottom-dwellers New York and Phoenix.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports